 The RAL, Reichsausschuss für Lieferbedingungen, (State Committee for Delivery Conditions) was a German institute formed on April 23 1925, just after the first world war.
 While it was under supervision of the German Ministry of Economic Affairs, it was an legally independent entity.
 In the beginning it was tasked with quality assurance by labelling goods and services.

 In 1927, the RAL published with it’s first colour standard for general industrial usage, RAL 840.
 By creating a system of standardized colours the cost of paints could be reduced due to economy of scale.
 By prioritizing local pigments, imports could be reduced as foreign currencies were scarce and the Reichs mark was worthless in foreign countries.
-The system contained 40 colours most widely used.
-13 Base shades and 27 more from mixing those.
-During the following decade the amount of colours increased to more than 100 shades as new government organizations, such as the posts and railways, needed new shades, split into multiple standards
+The system contained 40 colours most widely used; 13 base shades and 27 more created by mixing those.
+During the following decade the amount of colours increased to more than 100 shades as new government organizations, such as the posts and railways, needed new shades.
+As a result the RAL 840 was split into multiple standards.

 RAL 840 B